Trovemaster/Duo/docs/source/fields.rst

 ``dipole-x`` is related to the Cartesian-representation.

-At the moment Duo cannot compute electric-quadrupole or magnetic dipole transition line intensities.
+At the moment Duo cannot compute magnetic dipole transition line intensities.

 .. _quadrupole-curves: